Everyone living or working in Bedford Borough can now get a free Covid-19 test, whether you have symptoms or not.

 Around 1 in 3 people with COVID-19 have no symptoms, so twice weekly testing will help to prevent the spread of the disease and keep infection rates low.

 Anyone over 18 can have an assisted rapid test at the Faraday Community Centre, Kelvin Ave, Bedford MK42 9ND (no need to book, just turn up on the day).
-Testing is available from 7am to midday, and from 1pm to 7pm, Monday to Friday.
+Testing is available from 8am to 4pm Monday to Friday.

 Alternatively adults can collect a pack of 7 tests to use at home from the following locations, or they can be ordered online for home delivery.